 HOW LONG WILL ROTATING MACHINERY STAY ACCURATELY ALIGNED?

-We used to assume that once the equipment is installed and aligned, it will remain in the same position forever.
+We used to assume that once rotating machinery equipment is installed and aligned, it will remain in the same position forever.
 But this is not always the case.

 HOW OFTEN SHOULD YOU CHECK?